This article explores the relationship between green tea and calories, providing a detailed overview of the topic.[1]

 Several studies have looked at green tea’s potential for long-term weight management.
 Results are promising but modest.[32]

-A review of 11 studies found that green tea drinkers lost an average of 1.3 pounds more than non-drinkers over 12 weeks12.
-Another analysis showed slightly better results, with an average weight loss of 2.9 pounds over 12 weeks13.
+A review of 11 studies found that green tea drinkers lost an average of 1.3 pounds more than non-drinkers over 12 weeks.
+Another analysis showed slightly better results, with an average weight loss of 2.9 pounds over 12 weeks.[33]

 Factors that influence how effective green tea is for weight control include: